 Not only does it beautify the books, it’s also acid-free (for certain brands like mt masking tape and Aimez le style washi tape).
 Well, I’m not sure (yet to find out) if this applies to all the other decorative tapes in the market.

-It’s not that hard to pick the kind of sticky tape (either you get to buy it or not) that I like in the bookstore since it only offered very limited choice.
+It’s not that hard to pick the kind of paper tape (if you come across in your area) that I like in the bookstore since it only offered very limited choice.

 However, it’s so different in the internet world.